jefflovell/launch-school-js101/study-sessions/109-written-study.md

   - When called with an empty string as the argument, `split()` returns an array of all the characters in the string (with some exceptions).
   - When called with any other string as the argument, `split()` will separate the string using the argument as the **delimiter** character.

+## Array Methods

+### Destructive Methods

+`array.prototype.pop()`: This method removes the **last** element from an array and returns that element.
+This method mutates the calling array.

+`array.prototype.push()`: This method **adds** one or more elements to the **end** of an array and returns the length of the new array.
+This method mutates the calling array.

+`array.prototype.shift()`: This method *removes* the **first** element from an array and returns the removed element.
+This method mutates the calling array.

+`array.prototype.unshift()`: This method *adds* one or more elements to the **beginning** of an array and returns the length of the new array.
+This method mutates the calling array.

+`array.prototype.sort()`: This method sorts the elements of an array in place (mutating the calling array) and returns the sorted array.
+The default sort order is ascending, built upon converting the elements into strings, then comparing their sequences of UTF-16 code units values.

+`array.prototype.reverse()`: This method reverses an array in place.
+The first array element becomes the last, and the last array element becomes the first.
+This method mutates the calling array.

+`array.prototype.splice()`: This method changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.

+### Non-destructive Methods

+`array.prototype.concat`: This method returns a new array that contains a copy of the original array combined with additional elements supplied with the arguments.
+Since `concat` creates a copy of the original array and then mutates the copy, it leaves the original array intact.

+`array.prototype.slice()`: This method returns a shallow copy of a portion of an array into a new array object selected from `start` to `end` (end not included) where `start` and `end` represent the index of items in that array.
+The original array will not be modified.

+`array.prototype.find`: This method executes the callback function once for each index of the array until the callback function returns a truthy value.
+If so, `find` immediately returns the value of that element.
+Otherwise, `find` returns `undefined`.

+`array.prototype.findIndex()`: This method returns the **index** of the first element in the provided array that satisfies the provided testing function.
+If no values satisfy the testing function, `-1` is returned.

+`array.prototype.indexOf()`: This method returns the first index at which a given element can be found in the array, or `-1` if it is not present.

+### Iterators

+`array.prototype.forEach()`: This method is called directly on an array and executes a callback function for each element in the calling array. `forEach()` can only cause side effects as it cannot pass an explicit return value and always returns `undefined`. `forEach()` always iterates through every iterable element of the caller.

+`array.prototype.filter`: This method returns a new array that includes all elements from the calling array for which the callback returns a truthy value.
+If no elements return a truthy value, it returns an empty array. `filter` doesn't mutate the caller. `filter`'s callback function can accept 1, 2, or 3 elements: the element value, the element index, and the array it is operating on.

+`array.prototype.map`: This method returns a new array populated with the return values of executing a callback function for each element of the calling array.

+`array.prototype.some()`: This method executes a callbackFn once for each element in the calling array and compares the value passed in to a test condition. `some()` continues to test elements until finding a value that passes the test in which case the method **immediately** returns `true`.
+If no elements pass the test, `some()` returns `false`.

+`array.prototype.every()`: This method executes a callback function once for each element in the calling array which contains a test condition.
+If any element passed to the callbackFn evaluates to false against the test, `every()` **immediately** returns `false`.
+Otherwise, it returns `true`.

 ## Practice Excercises

 ## Scope 1: What does this code do and why?